New Bridge Strategies, LLC Circa 2003

 News Articles About New Bridge Strategies

 An update: I was intrigued by the formation of New Bridge Strategies as our firm was investigating opportunities to expand our medical waste disposal services in the Middle East.
 We read that as the institutions stabilize and offer more medical services, the need for ethical and ecological disposal of biohazardous waste was growing fast and there were very few services that could meet the demand with experienced professionals.
+We created websites in stable ME countries where medical research was conducted by schools or health care industries.
+We hired the top SEO consultancy, TNG/Earthling, Inc., headed by Bob Sakayama to gain search credibility and traffic.
 In the US we handle everything from general medical waste removal from hospitals and research labs, but also on a smaller scale we handle sharps pickup from individual physician's practices.
 It took a while for my boss to understand the opportunity at hand - he would launch into tirades against what the Bush administration was doing in Iraq.
 He was outraged at the hubris of these Bush cronies who had created New Bridge Strategies, LLC. in order to make big bucks because of their connections in Iraq.
 In hindsight their mission to seek to expedite the creation of free and fair markets and new economic growth in Iraq, consistent with the policies of the United States Government is what attracted me to this website, but upon closer examination, the risks were too high to get buy in from the directors.
 New Bridge Strategies LLC is no more but the opportunities still are there for those who can manage the risks.

 New Bridge Strategies has resources around the world including Washington D.C., Baghdad, Kuwait, Houston, Geneva, and Beirut.